Jump To Section

 Behaviors

-When you see the winged ant in your home, they are swarming and looking to mate.
+When you see the winged ant in your home, they are most-likely swarming and looking to mate.
 They need to set up a new colony, so once the female has mated, she will break off her wings to begin the laborious task of bringing forth new life.
 She needs the muscle power it takes her to fly to lay all the eggs.

 Diet

+So what does a termite vs flying ant eat?
 The flying ant loves to dine on nectar as well as other debris.
 They are known as omnivorous creatures, which means they love to eat plants and animal foods.
 Within these colonies, the worker is responsible for gathering food for the rest of the ants.

-• Life Cycle
+Life Cycle

-• Habitat
+Habitat

-• Damage
+Damage

+Damage done by a termite vs flying ant colony is where the biggest difference lies.
 The biggest problem with the winged ant is the mess they leave behind.
 Since they shed their wings and the male dies, it’s common to find dead ants and wings lying everywhere.
 Again, you will probably notice these on the windowsill.

 When it comes to destruction, the termite reigns supreme.
 They can damage the structural integrity of your home, specifically the parts made of wood.
 Why are they so infatuated with wood?
 Well, wood has a substance called cellulose that they love to eat.
 They burrow into wood to extract this nourishment.